ejsadiarin/wizardry/devops/docker-k8s-networking.md

 ---
-title: How Docker and Kubernetes differ from Traditional Networking
-date: 2024-03-24-1125 (March 24, 2024 11:25 AM)
+id: docker-k8s-networking
+aliases: []
 tags:
   - Docker
   - Kubernetes
   - Networking
+date: 2024-03-24-1125 (March 24, 2024 11:25 AM)
+title: How Docker and Kubernetes differ from Traditional Networking
 ---

 # How Docker and Kubernetes differ from Traditional Networking